 You may not transfer, assign, novate or otherwise deal with any rights, obligations or interests you have under or in relation to this agreement without our prior written consent.
 We may transfer, assign, novate or otherwise deal with the rights, obligations and interests we have under or in relation to this agreement without your prior consent.

 A provision of this agreement must be read down to the extent necessary for it to be valid.
 If it cannot be read down in that way, the agreement is to be treated as if the invalid clause does not exist.
 This does not affect the validity or enforceability of the remaining provisions.

 22. Law and Courts

-The laws of Queensland, Australia apply to this agreement and the parties agree that the Courts of Queensland and Courts hearing appeals from them have non-exclusive jurisdiction in relation to this agreement.
+The laws of New South Wales, Australia apply to this agreement and the parties agree that the Courts of New South Wales and Courts hearing appeals from them have non-exclusive jurisdiction in relation to this agreement.